 Meet the California Environmental Voters Board of Directors!

-Fran Diamond, President and Chair, is a four time former Chair of the Los Angeles Regional Water Quality Control Board.
+Fran Diamond, President and Chair, is a four-time former Chair of the Los Angeles Regional Water Quality Control Board where she served for 20 years.
 She is a founder of the landmark group No Oil, Inc. which successfully saved the Los Angeles coast from on-shore oil drilling.
 Fran was a Special Assistant on the Environment to Controller Gray Davis.
 Ms. Diamond is a Member of the City of Los Angeles Citizens’ Oversight Committee for Proposition O, which provides oversight on the expenditure of $500 million approved by Los Angeles voters for water quality improvement programs.
-She is a member of the Executive Board and Governing Board of Santa Monica Bay Restoration Commission and has served on the Los Angeles County Beach Commission.
-She is a member of the California Women’s Political Committee and the National Women’s Political Caucus.
-Ms. Diamond has a bachelor’s degree from University of California, Los Angeles, and a master’s degree in organizational management from Antioch University.
+Fran serves on the Executive Committee of The Bay Foundation which provides funding for restoration and resilience projects in the Santa Monica Bay.
+She is an Alternate Commissioner on the California Coastal Commission.
+She is a member of the California Women’s Political Committee.
+Ms. Diamond has a bachelor’s degree from University of California, Los Angeles, and a Master’s degree in Organizational Management from Antioch University.

 Randall Winston, Vice Chair, is an attorney at O’Melveny & Myers whose career spans law, architecture, and public service.
 Previously, former Governor Jerry Brown appointed Randall to serve as Executive Director of the California Strategic Growth Council, where he oversaw a total of $1.3 billion in climate investments focused on achieving the state’s ambitious sustainable community and climate goals.
 In that position he led the development and implementation of Transformative Climate Communities, recognized as one of the nation’s most holistic, equity-centered, and community-driven climate action programs funded by a government agency.
 Randall also served as a climate policy advisor to Governor Brown, working across state agencies to advance programs targeting disadvantaged communities, implementing Executive Orders on green buildings and electric vehicles, and developing international environmental agreements with China and Mexico.